How Did The Heart Evolve?

 How did the heart evolve?

-How was the heart shape created?
+Now the question is, how was the heart shape created?
 Over time, an incredibly diverse group of animals has used this basic set of instructions to arrive at different solutions for circulating blood.
 Researchers can tease apart the history of the heart by studying the genomes of living organisms that share these heart-making genes.

 Different types of heart